noureldien/vivit_pytorch/README.md

 ```

 #### Pacakge Requirements
-Please make sure you check list of required pacakges in this file [`rrequirements.txt`](requirements.txt)
+Please make sure you check list of required pacakges in this file [`requirements.txt`](requirements.txt)